Shopify & E-commerce

 • Budget hosting: Significantly slower

-• Optimization plugins required for best performance
+• Optimisation plugins required for best performance

 Magento performance